EMSC Frequently Asked Questions

 How Many EMSC Grants are Awarded Each Year?

-In fiscal year 2013, the Federal EMSC Program funded 58 State Partnership grants, six State Partnership Regionalization of Care grants, and 13 Targeted Issue grants (continuation funding).
-In addition, the Federal program funds the EMSC Data Coordinating Center (DCC), the Network Development Demonstration Project (NDDP), NEDARC, and the EMSC NRC.
+In fiscal year 2013, the federal EMSC Program funded 58 State Partnership grants, six State Partnership Regionalization of Care grants, and 6 Targeted Issue grants.
+In addition, the federal program funds the EMSC Data Coordinating Center (DCC), the Network Development Demonstration Project (NDDP), NEDARC, and the EMSC NRC.

 What is PECARN?